Factors Considered in Determining Sentences

-- whether the offender is a "first-time" or repeat offender
+- Whether the offender is a "first-time" or repeat offender,

-- whether the offender was an accessory (helping the main offender) or the main offender
+- Whether the offender was an accessory (helping the main offender) or the main offender,

-- whether the offender committed the crime under great personal stress or duress
+- Whether the offender committed the crime under great personal stress or duress,

-- whether anyone was hurt, and whether the crime was committed in a manner that was unlikely to result in anyone being hurt
+- Whether anyone was hurt, and whether the crime was committed in a manner that was unlikely to result in anyone being hurt,

-- whether the offender was particularly cruel to a victim, or particularly destructive, vindictive, etc.
+- Whether the offender was particularly cruel to a victim, or particularly destructive, vindictive, etc.

-(sometimes) whether the offender is genuinely contrite or remorseful
+(sometimes) whether the offender is genuinely contrite or remorseful.